joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/08/05/style/abdul-el-sayed-fashion.html

 **El-Sayed Got a Big Win for the Left.
 Can It Win Like This Nationally?**\
-`It’s a victory for the new activist left, but it’s built on a coalition that may be too narrow to thrive among Democrats in other areas, particularly the South.`\
+`The new activist left is built on a coalition that may be too narrow to thrive in Democratic primaries in other areas, particularly the South.`\
 https://www.nytimes.com/2026/08/05/upshot/democrats-michigan-progressives-left.html

 **Cost of Trump’s Namesake Warships Likely to Rise by 50 Percent or More**\